SuvraneelSaha/JS-Basics/Few Words.md

 exceptions for 3rd party codes

 html all about content
-js - all about behaviour
+js - all about behavior

  Node is a runtime environment for executing js code outside of a browser !!!